qooxdoo/qooxdoo/docs/desktop/layout/README.md

 ### Percent

-With the above mentioned `flex` feature the use of percents is quite uncommon in most Qooxdoo applications.
+With the above-mentioned `flex` feature the use of percents is quite uncommon in most Qooxdoo applications.
 Still, there are some cases where it might be interesting to define percent locations or dimensions.